davidknoppers/rootkit/README.md

-## Plants as a Service
+# rootkit
-This is an open source project for an automated plant care system.
+Not that kind of root kit ;) this is an open source project for an automated plant care system

 **Contributors:**